andreadidio98/CPP_VU/index.md

 1. The caller of a function.
 2. The callee (i.e., the function itself).

-In the first situation, the code becomes hard to maintain because everytime a function is called, we would have to add try-catch blocks, check for return values and use many if statements to act accordingly to the return values.
+In the first situation, the code becomes hard to maintain because everytime a function is called, we would have to add **try-catch blocks**, check for return values and use many if statements to act accordingly to the return values.
 This can be useful however catching exceptions in code is very expensive and hinders performance.
 As a side note, if you will program in C, you will see that most functions will be of type *int*, because all the return values of system calls have to be checked (think about the main function in C++), and as you should know by now, void functions do not "allow" to return a value.

 Handling errors on the callee's side is less messy, however, it is not always possible to do so.
 Imagine a function taken from the iostream library, you *cannot* (unless wrapping the function in a function you program yourself) change it.
 In addition, it is not easy to keep track of where the error is causing a break in the control flow of your program, because you don't know which function call is actually calling the error.